 - Reduction of cholesterol

-The frequent consumption of spicy foods with oregano has been previously linked to a lower risk of death from cancer and heart disease, and lung/respiratory system diseases.
+The frequent consumption of spicy foods with oregano has been previously linked to a lower risk of cancer and heart disease, and lung/respiratory system diseases.

-Oregano may also help diabetics.
-Egyptian scientists gave an extract of oregano and chamomile together to rats that were diabetic and found that those receiving the herbs experienced effects on their insulin and blood sugar levels that were equivalent to the current effects of drugs used to treat diabetic complications.
+Oregano may also be beneficial for diabetics.
+Egyptian scientists gave an extract of oregano and chamomile together to rats that were diabetic and found that those receiving the herbs experienced effects on their insulin and blood sugar levels that were similar to the current effects of drugs used to treat diabetic complications.

 It’s easy to flavor your food with oregano and then drink a cup of chamomile tea with the meal if you have diabetes.
 This way you can get your herbs in for the day!